 Who is Reach Out for?

-Reach Out is for young people at risk of exploitation and for those showing early or low level signs of dangerous risk taking behaviour.
+Reach Out is for young people who are at risk of exploitation and for those showing early or low level signs of dangerous risk taking behaviour.
 It is for young people aged 11-17 who live or are educated in Hertfordshire.

 What support will young people receive?

 Young people will receive one-to-one or groupwork support from a Youth Worker or Personal Adviser covering areas such as:

 - Understand attitudes and beliefs and how they can improve emotional wellbeing

 Making healthy lifestyle choices

 - Reflect on healthy sexual relationships and the impact of choices